Position

 How to earn more as a Rehabilitation Technician?

-3. Experience: Gain diverse experience in various settings.
+2. Experience: Gain experience by working in different roles and settings.

 How's the job market for a Rehabilitation Technician in the US?